zowe/docs-site/docs/user-guide/api-mediation/api-mediation-onboard-an-existing-java-rest-api-service.md

 ## Add context listener
 The context listener invokes the `apiMediationClient.register(config)` method to register the application with the API Mediation Layer when the application starts.
-The context listener also invokes the `apiMediationClient.unregister()` method when the application is going to shutdown to unregister the application in API Mediation Layer.
+The context listener also invokes the `apiMediationClient.unregister()` method when the application before the application shuts down to unregister the application in API Mediation Layer.

-**Note:** If you do not use Java Servlet API based frameworks you can still call the same methods of `apiMediationClient` to register and unregister your application.
+**Note:** If you do not use Java Servlet API based frameworks, you can still call the same methods of `apiMediationClient` to register and unregister your application.
 ### Add context listener class
 Add the following code block to add a context listener class: